Transmission cool down time for spill 'n fill

 Here's a dumb question, which in this case would apply to an AB60F in a Tundra:

-If a guy (mild PITA customer) drives his Tundra over thus it's at operating temp, about how long for the trans fluid to drop under 100*F so fluid level can be accurately checked after a spill 'n fill?
+If a guy (mild PITA customer) drives his Tundra over thus it's at operating temp, about how long for the transmission fluid to drop under 100*F so fluid level can be accurately checked after a spill 'n fill?

 I'm pretty slow in draining and filling these, so I think it would cool enough by the time I was ready to check it, but not sure.